-Xerox securities owned: 128,771 DSUs and an indirect interest in approximately 7,774 common shares through the Deferred
+Xerox securities owned: 141,308 DSUs and an indirect interest in approximately 7,881 common shares through the Deferred Compensation Plan for Directors and 50 common shares held by immediate family

-Compensation Plan for Directors and 50 common shares held by immediate family
+Occupation: Dean Emeritus, Tippie College of Business, University of Iowa Education: BA, Hampton University; MBA,

-Occupation: Dean Emeritus, Tippie College of Business, University of Iowa
+Northwestern University; PhD, Northwestern University

-Education: BA, Hampton University; MBA, Northwestern University; PhD, Northwestern University Other Directorships: Trustee of Nuveen Investments (since 2003); Wellmark, Inc. (since 2009)
+Other Directorships: Trustee of Nuveen Investments (since 2003); Wellmark, Inc. (since 2009)

 Other Background: Served as Dean of Tippie College of Business at the University of Iowa from 2006 to 2012.
 From 2003 to 2006, held position of Dean and Distinguished Professor of Finance at the University of Connecticut.
 During a 15-year career with the Federal Reserve System, held various official positions including Senior Vice President and Director of Research at the Federal Reserve Bank of Chicago and as Associate Economist on the Federal Reserve's Federal Open Market Committee (1995-2003).
 From 1988-1995, held appointments as research officer and senior financial economist, and then as vice president at the Federal Reserve Bank of Atlanta.
 Held faculty positions at the University of Georgia, Atlanta University, Emory University and Northwestern University.
-Member of the Audit Committee and the Corporate Governance Committee of Xerox.
+Member of the Audit Committee and the Finance Committee of Xerox.

-Mr. Hunter brings to the Board expertise relevant to a large public company, including his financial literacy and expertise, accounting skills and competency and overall financial acumen.
-These skills and expertise are the result of his education, service in the Federal Reserve System, service in various faculty positions at universities and his service on other public company boards and committees.
+Through his extensive service with the Federal Reserve System, Mr. Hunter brings to the Board expertise relevant to Xerox, including his financial literacy and expertise, accounting skills and competency and overall financial acumen.
+These skills and expertise are also the result of his education, service in various faculty positions at universities and his service on other public company boards and committees.